Table of Contents

 - See our fact sheet on Substance Abuse and Addiction to see if you have a problem with alcohol or drug use, or to find the support and treatment you deserve if you struggle with substance abuse

-- If you are an injection drug user, see our fact sheet on Cleaning Equipment for Injecting Drugs
+- If you inject drugs, see our fact sheet on Cleaning Equipment for Injecting Drugs

 Risk: Injecting hormones/silicone

-Transgender women who inject feminizing substances such as hormones or silicone are at risk for HIV if they share needles or other injection equipment.
+Transgender women who inject feminizing substances such as hormones or silicone are at risk of getting HIV if they share needles or other injection equipment.
 It is important to have clean, sterile needles each time you inject.

-- If you cannot get new injection equipment, it is possible to clean equipment so as to reduce the risk of getting HIV; see our fact sheet on Cleaning Equipment for Injecting Drugs
+- If you cannot get new injection equipment, it is possible to clean equipment to reduce the risk of getting HIV; see our fact sheet on Cleaning Equipment for Injecting Drugs

 Risk: Sexual/biological factors

 There are several biological factors that contribute to an increased risk of HIV for trans women; they are, however, deeply connected to the social realities mentioned above.
 As in the general population, trans women are most likely to get HIV through sexual contact.
-Many trans women engage in receptive anal-penile intercourse, which is a high-risk activity when engaged in without protection.
-However, we do not fully understand the risk of receptive anal sex in trans women who take feminizing hormones since we do not yet have a clear picture of how they affect the skin lining the anus and rectum.
+Many trans women engage in receptive anal-penile intercourse (the partner’s penis is inserted in the trans woman’s anus, or butt), which is a high-risk activity when no protection is used.
+However, we do not fully understand the risk of receptive anal sex in trans women who take feminizing hormones since we do not yet have a clear picture of how these hormones affect the skin lining the anus and rectum.

-Similarly, though researchers have shown that receptive vaginal-penile sex is a high-risk form sexual contact for cis-gender women, we do not know what the risk of HIV transmission is for trans women with neovaginas.
-It is important to know that most neovaginas cannot lubricate naturally; therefore, using lube during sex is recommended to decrease the chances of causing small tears through which HIV can enter the body.
+Similarly, although researchers have shown that receptive vaginal-penile sex (one partner’s penis is inserted in another partner’s vagina) is a high-risk form of sexual contact for cisgender women and other people with vaginas, we do not know the risk of HIV transmission for trans women with neovaginas.
+It is important to know that most neovaginas cannot lubricate naturally; therefore, using lube during sex is recommended to lower the chances of causing small tears through which HIV can enter the body.
 For more information on the use of lube and barriers (condoms, gloves, etc.), see our fact sheet on Safer Sex.

 While it may seem that transgender women can simply practice the same safer sex techniques as everyone else and therefore remain HIV-negative, the picture is a bit more complicated.
-Many trans women find themselves at greater risk for HIV due to their sexual networks, or the communities of people in which they find potential sexual partners.
-If a trans woman’s community includes others who are themselves at higher risk for HIV (e.g., due to higher risk sexual activities, substance use, lack of access to HIV testing and prevention), that increases her risk for HIV.
+Many trans women find themselves at greater risk for acquiring HIV due to their sexual networks, or the communities of people in which they find potential sexual partners.
+If a trans woman’s community includes others who are themselves at higher risk of getting HIV (e.g., due to higher-risk sexual activities, substance use, lack of access to HIV testing and prevention), it increases the chance that she will acquire HIV.

 - Good self-esteem and a solid sense of one’s worth as a human being.
 Those with positive self-worth are more likely to advocate for their sexual health and avoid bad relationships.
 They are also less likely to seek their value in others’ willingness to be sexual with them.